A topic from the subject of Advanced Chemistry in Chemistry.

 Introduction

 Physical chemistry is a branch of chemistry that studies the physical properties of matter and the changes that occur when matter undergoes chemical reactions.
-It is a fundamental science that has applications in many fields, including materials science, medicine, and environmental science.
+It is a fundamental science with applications in many fields, including materials science, medicine, and environmental science.

 Basic Concepts